Are foundation models for computer vision good conformal predictors?: Experiments

 \subsubsection{Does calibration affect Conformal Prediction?}

 Confidence calibration is a popular strategy to improve the uncertainty estimates of deep models.
-These techniques, which can be either added as a post-processing step \cite{platt1999probabilistic, guo2017calibration, kull2019temperaturescalingobtainingwellcalibrated} or integrated as a training regularizer \cite{hebbalaguppe2022stitch, bohdal2023metacalibrationlearningmodelcalibration, müller2020doeslabelsmoothinghelp}, adapt the model softmax predictions to reflect their actual performance accurately.
-The exponentially growing adoption of vision and vision-language foundation models in critical areas makes integrating confidence calibration a natural progression, as evidenced by recent works \cite{murugesan2024robust,yoonc,tuempirical}.
+These techniques, which can be either added as a post-processing step \citep{platt1999probabilistic, guo2017calibration, kull2019temperaturescalingobtainingwellcalibrated} or integrated as a training regularizer \citep{hebbalaguppe2022stitch, bohdal2023metacalibrationlearningmodelcalibration, müller2020doeslabelsmoothinghelp}, adapt the model softmax predictions to reflect their actual performance accurately.
+The exponentially growing adoption of vision and vision-language foundation models in critical areas makes integrating confidence calibration a natural progression, as evidenced by recent works \citep{murugesan2024robust,yoonc,tuempirical}.
 Thus, in this section, we investigate this important issue, as the relationship between calibration and conformal prediction in vision foundation models remains largely unexplored.
-Specifically, we examine whether calibrating these models with the popular Temperature Scaling (TS) \cite{guo2017calibration} affects the conformal performance of fixed and adaptive CP methods.
+Specifically, we examine whether calibrating these models with the popular Temperature Scaling (TS) \citep{guo2017calibration} affects the conformal performance of fixed and adaptive CP methods.
 Particularly, we apply TS to the ImageNet results in the general case (Section \ref{subsec:exp_1}).
 As a proper validation set is not available, we evaluate the CP performance over a set of $T$ values (14 values from $0.85$ to $2$), and found that $T=1.1$ typically yielded well-calibrated models\footnote{Note that our goal is not to obtain the best-calibrated model but evaluate the impact of calibration on CP.
-Furthermore, this value aligns with existing works \cite{mukhoti2020calibrating,joy2023sample} using TS for similar datasets, e.g., TinyImageNet.}.
+Furthermore, this value aligns with existing works \citep{mukhoti2020calibrating,joy2023sample} using TS for similar datasets, e.g., TinyImageNet.}.
+In \appendixref{app_sec:model_calibration}, we explore histogram binning as another method for model calibration.

-Our observations suggest that \textit{calibration decreases the efficiency of CP sets but increases the minimum class-conditional coverage, improving the coverage gap.}
+Our observations suggest that \textit{calibration decreases the efficiency of CP sets, typically increasing the minimum class-conditional coverage, particularly on adaptive conformal prediction methods}.